 Courses in which students travel to different countries to study with an instructor are available every year and offer a range of destinations, activities and focus areas.
 Previous courses include:

 Navajo Service Learning

-Navajo Service Learning in Arizona is a sponsored program of the Center for Civic Engagement and a service-learning class during the January term.
-It combines learning gained through service and cultural activities in the Navajo community with academic knowledge from readings, discussions, and videos.
-During the experience, Pacific students stay at the boarding school in Lukachukai, Arizona.
-For the community service aspect, the group is divided into two teams.
-One team assists in the boarding school classrooms and the other chops wood for elders who live in remote houses throughout the countryside.
+This course combined learning gained through service and cultural activities in the Navajo community with academic knowledge from readings, discussions, and videos.
+During the experience, Pacific students stayed at the boarding school in Lukachukai, Arizona.
+For the community service aspect, the group was divided into two teams.
+One team assisted in the boarding school classrooms and the other chopped wood for elders who live in remote houses throughout the countryside.

 This 3-week travel course immerses students in the language, culture and educational system of rural Mexico.
 Students observe and teach in elementary/middle schools in the small town of Tapalpa, Mexico and participate in workshops that focus on a variety of regional indigenous cultural expressions.

 Academic study during the semester followed by a three week immersion in Ecuador.
 In the Amazon, students learn from the Runa people and assist with their agriculture, children's education, and building projects.

 Students in this class lived and worked with the people in the village of Amedofe in the mountains of eastern Ghana.
 Student projects involved teaching AIDS education to middle and high school students, building energy efficient stoves, and assisting in classrooms.

 Kenya Service Learning